 What is Appalachian Recovery Collective?

-We are a collective of makers, born and raised in Appalachia.
-Each of us brings unique experience, creativity, and skills to the table.
+We are a small collective of makers, born and raised in Appalachia.
 From East Tennessee to West Virginia, we care deeply for the people and communities of Appalachia, and this resonates through everything we do.

 We make and sell distinctive, high-quality products that support local makers and the community.
-Our shops carry signature small-batch sundries, beautifully crafted art pieces, oddities, and everything in between!
+Our shop carries signature small-batch sundries, beautifully crafted art pieces, oddities, and everything in between.

 We also offer mobile crafting and candle making classes, too!
-Participants will have fun with our makers learning new crafting skills and creating their own personalized handcrafted items at a location of their choosing.
-We will soon be offering classes at various locations in East TN, so stay tuned!
+Participants will have fun learning new crafting skills and creating their own personalized handcrafted items at a location of their choosing.
+We will soon be offering classes at various locations in north central West Virginia, and links to sign-up will be posted on our What’s Happening Page.

 Why and how does the collective support the community?

-WHY: The collective was formed by case managers working in the recovery and criminal justice fields in East TN.
+WHY: The collective was originally formed by case managers working in the recovery and criminal justice fields in East TN.
 We have experienced many of the same hardships as the folks we guide and support.
-We see the persistent gaps in services, the uncertainty of grant funding, and often a lack of genuine trauma-informed care in our workplaces.
-We wanted to provide an alternative, sustainable, and holistic model of support in our community that empowers us all and encourages the recovery of not only individuals, but society as a whole.
+We wanted to provide an alternative, sustainable, and holistic model of support in our community that empowers us all and encourages the recovery of not only individuals, but communities and society as a whole.

-HOW: 25% of the profit made from item sales and paid mobile classes goes directly towards covering operational costs and supporting our mutual aid efforts, including direct support for those most in need in our community.
+HOW: 25% of the profit made from item sales and paid mobile classes goes directly towards providing direct support for those most in need in our community.
+Whether it’s food, water, assistance with paying bills, clothing, or something else, the collective aims to be a resource for our local communities in Appalachia.

 Partnering with the collective!

-Interested in learning more about the collective or joining our efforts?
+Interested in learning more or joining our efforts?
 Please send us a message!